Telenav/cactus/README.md

      one of those projects has a superpom that has not been built locally, it will fail _even though Maven not only can see `pom.xml`, but is in fact about to build it and has all the information it needs to supply a parent to the others_.
+  2. Circular test dependencies could work within Maven's model of the universe if it understood that a jar or classes folder is the root of a graph of things needed to build it, and that tests are actually a completely different graph of stuff that just happens to be described in the same `pom.xml` file.
+Alas, it does not understand that.
+    * In particular, this induces some pain when using the Java Module System, which does not play nicely with unit tests to begin with.
+Frequently this means, if you want to share some test logic, being unable to use the standard `test-jar` to share that logic, and instead, needing to create a separate project for tests that exports the shared logic in its main sources, and contains the unit tests that belong with the original project in _its_ test sources (because a test dependency from there to your shared logic would create a notional cicularity)

 ### Cactus-Specific Practices